How to Clean a Baseball Cap Without Ruining It

 On light-coloured hats, oxidised sweat often causes yellow or brown discolouration.

 After hand washing, hydrogen peroxide was used to safely lighten the stained area, improving the overall appearance.
+If you want to see the full method for using hydrogen peroxide safely, including how to prevent water rings when treating sweat stains,

 How to Prevent Water Marks When Spot Cleaning

 Water marks occur when only one area is wet.
 As it dries, moisture can travel outward and leave a visible ring.
+To prevent this, moisture should be balanced across the surrounding area so it dries evenly.

 Where to mist (based on where the stain or dirt is located):